karthik/Rtools/README.md

 # Installation

-Installing via Package Control: The fastest way to install is via the command palette (open command palette, type in Install Pacakges, and once list is populated look for `R tools`)
+Installing via Package Control: The fastest way to install is via the command palette (open command palette, type in Install Packages, and once list is populated look for `R tools`)

 If you don't have package control installed, the just clone this repo into your `Sublime Text 2/packages` directory